NachiketSLele/SIEM/03_Wazuh_SIEM_FIM_Lab.md

 ## 📋 Overview

-The goal of this lab was to get hands-on with a real SIEM — the kind of platform a SOC analyst lives in.
+The goal of this lab was to get hands-on with a real SIEM.
 I set up the Wazuh manager on Ubuntu, connected a Windows host as an agent, and configured File Integrity Monitoring so that any change to a watched folder would generate an alert I could see on the dashboard.

-This is the lab most directly tied to where I want to go: a **blue team / SOC analyst** role.

 ---